vandre-sales/meliva-ds/README.md

 npm run build
 ```

+You can also run `npm run build:serve` to start an [`http-server`](https://www.npmjs.com/package/http-server) instance on `http://localhost:4000` after the build completes, so you can preview the production build.

 ### Creating New Components

 To scaffold a new component, run the following command, replacing `wa-tag-name` with the desired tag name.